GWCT Members Area

 GWCT Central Exhibit & Advisory at the Scottish Game Fair

-The theme for the Trust’s ringside stand is ‘Three steps to heather heaven’.
-Through an innovative central exhibit, we aim to showcase the pathway that can help moorland managers create and maintain thriving moorland, rich in game and other wildlife.
-The three steps include Understanding through research and monitoring; Action based on the evidence and Achievement by following the first two steps.
+The theme for 2019 Trust’s ringside stand was ‘Three steps to heather heaven’.
+Through an innovative central exhibit, we aimed to showcase the pathway that can help moorland managers create and maintain thriving moorland, rich in game and other wildlife.
+The three steps included: Understanding through research and monitoring; Action based on the evidence and Achievement by following the first two steps.
 This very visual and practical exhibit will include live red grouse, black grouse, ptarmigan, hill fringe grey partridges and working hill ponies, alongside colourful displays and the kit required for successful moorland management.